Math Calculators

 Proportion properties

-The most important property of proportions (and the most useful) is the Means-Extremes property.
-Proportions do, however, have some other interesting properties.
+The most critical and useful property of proportions is the Means-Extremes Property.
+However, proportions also feature several other interesting mathematical properties.

 The means and the extremes permutation: